manlaig/manlaig.github.io/src/pages/11-11-2018-events_delegates/events_delegates.md

 Now that we have a delegate, we can declare an event.

-Here's the syntax for events.
+Here's the syntax for declaring events:

 ```csharp
 event delegateName name;